Lovesac (NASDAQ:LOVE) Price Target Cut to $60.00

-Lovesac (NASDAQ:LOVE – Get Rating) had its price target lowered by analysts at Oppenheimer from $95.00 to $60.00 in a research report issued to clients and investors on Friday, The Fly reports.
-The firm presently has an “outperform” rating on the stock.
-Oppenheimer’s target price points to a potential upside of 111.04% from the company’s previous close.
-Oppenheimer also issued estimates for Lovesac’s FY2024 earnings at $3.03 EPS.
+Lovesac (NASDAQ:LOVE – Get Rating) had its target price lowered by Canaccord Genuity Group from $70.00 to $60.00 in a research report report published on Friday, Benzinga reports.
+The firm currently has a buy rating on the stock.

-Other equities research analysts have also issued research reports about the company.
-Canaccord Genuity Group lowered their price objective on Lovesac from $104.00 to $70.00 in a research report on Thursday, June 9th.
-BTIG Research reduced their target price on Lovesac from $100.00 to $80.00 and set a “buy” rating for the company in a research note on Thursday, July 21st.
-DA Davidson reduced their target price on Lovesac from $135.00 to $124.00 in a research note on Wednesday, June 1st.
-Stifel Nicolaus reduced their price objective on Lovesac from $110.00 to $90.00 in a research note on Thursday, June 9th.
-Finally, Craig Hallum reduced their price objective on Lovesac to $100.00 in a research note on Thursday, June 9th.
-Six analysts have rated the stock with a buy rating, Based on data from MarketBeat, Lovesac currently has an average rating of “Buy” and a consensus target price of $79.13.
+LOVE has been the topic of several other research reports.
+Craig Hallum dropped their price objective on shares of Lovesac to $100.00 in a research note on Thursday, June 9th.
+Oppenheimer cut their price target on Lovesac from $95.00 to $60.00 and set an outperform rating for the company in a research note on Friday.
+Canaccord Genuity Group reduced their target price on shares of Lovesac from $70.00 to $60.00 in a research note on Friday.
+BTIG Research cut their price target on shares of Lovesac from $100.00 to $80.00 and set a buy rating on the stock in a report on Thursday, July 21st.
+Finally, DA Davidson decreased their price objective on shares of Lovesac from $124.00 to $97.00 and set a buy rating for the company in a report on Friday.
+Six research analysts have rated the stock with a buy rating, According to MarketBeat.com, Lovesac has an average rating of Buy and an average target price of $79.13.

-In other Lovesac news, CEO Shawn David Nelson sold 8,000 shares of the stock in a transaction dated Friday, July 15th.
-The stock was sold at an average price of $33.89, for a total value of $271,120.00.
-Following the sale, the chief executive officer now owns 64,895 shares of the company’s stock, valued at approximately $2,199,291.55.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-8.66% of the stock is currently owned by company insiders.
+In other news, CEO Shawn David Nelson sold 8,000 shares of the stock in a transaction on Friday, July 15th.
+The stock was sold at an average price of $33.89, for a total transaction of $271,120.00.
+Following the sale, the chief executive officer now directly owns 64,895 shares of the company’s stock, valued at approximately $2,199,291.55.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+8.66% of the stock is owned by insiders.

 Lovesac Company Profile